boram/trejo/README.md

 # Trejo

-Navigation links with active states based on current path
+Trejo provides `nav_item` helper to render navigation links.
+An `active` class is applied to the link when the requested path matches the link url.

 ## Installation

-Add to your Gemfile and run the `bundle` command to install it.
+Add it to your Gemfile and run the `bundle` command to install it.

  ```ruby
  gem 'trejo'